digiou/dockerfiles/README.md

-# Dockerfiles
+# Dockerfiles :whale:

 A list of all my docker files.

-## Why do you keep so many?
+## What do you keep here?

-Whatever is here, it is because the readily available images on dockerhub did not suit my needs.

-That usually means, private Alpine rewrites.
+Private backups of personal dockerfiles as well as compose files.

+If I find a nice new service/program and it isn't contained quite well (or at all), I'll add it here.

+## Why docker as the container engine?

+I like whales.